RTEMS/rtems-docs/user/overview/index.rst

 RTEMS is an open source operating system and an open source project and this extends to the ecosystem.
-We encourage users to integrate the processes to build tools, the kernel and any 3rd party libraries into their project's configuration management processes.
+We encourage users to integrate the processes to build tools, the kernel and any third-party libraries into their project's configuration management processes.

 All the parts that make up the ecosystem are open source.
 The ecosystem uses a